Font size

 Glossary of Housing Terms

-Accessory Dwelling Unit (ADU): A secondary residential living unit that’s created within, attached to, or detached from a single-family dwelling on the same parcel of land.
-The ADU must provide provisions for sleeping, eating, cooking, and sanitation.
+Accessory Dwelling Unit (ADU): A secondary residential living unit created within, attached to, or detached from a single-family dwelling on the same parcel of land.
+The ADU must provide sleeping, eating, cooking, and sanitation provisions.
 Peterborough zoning code requires that one of the units is owner-occupied.
-State and local laws may have additional restrictions on size and number of bedrooms.
+State and local laws may have additional restrictions on the size and number of bedrooms.

-Area Median Income (AMI): The midpoint of a region’s household income distribution – half of families in a region earn more than the median and half earn less than the median.
-AMI is a common figure used in affordable housing that is calculated annually by county by the US Department of Housing and Urban Development (HUD).
+Area Median Income (AMI): The midpoint of a region’s household income distribution – half of families in a region earn more than the median, and half earn less than the median.
+AMI is a common figure used in affordable housing calculated annually by county by the US Department of Housing and Urban Development (HUD).

 Duplex: A residential structure with two housing units.
-The two units shall be connected either by: being directly adjacent to one another; connected by a garage with one or more bays; or connected by a roofed breezeway or structure that is at least one story in height.
+The two units shall be connected by being directly adjacent to one another, connected by a garage with one or more bays, or connected by a roofed breezeway or structure at least one story in height.

 Dwelling or Dwelling Unit: A structure, or part of a structure, that is residential in nature and includes areas for living, cooking, sleeping, bathing, and sanitary facilities for one family.